MorganKryze/Mac-Setup/README.md

 > [!IMPORTANT]
 > This part is only for developpers, do not mind otherwise.

+### Terminal configuration

+We see how to use and setup the `.zshrc` and `.zshenv` files.

-The `.zshrc` file is located in your home directory(`~`) and is used to configure your shell (terminal) and its tools and shortcuts.
+Both files are located in your home directory(`~`) and are used to configure your shell (terminal) and its tools and shortcuts.
 It is a hidden file, but you can view it by typing `ls -a` in your terminal.

 Here is an example of a `.zshrc` file: